-2.1.7.
+2.1.9.
 Summer Event

-In the end of the 2nd year, all students are invited to attend the Summer Event, in which students present the work they developed during their thesis.
+In the end of the 2nd year, all students are invited to attend the Summer Event, in which students present the work they developed during their thesis to the colleagues and professors.
 It is also a Farewell event.
 This is organized by the University of Tusica, and the event takes place in the Italian Alps in a small town called Pieve Tesino.
-The event is not compulsory, although it is an opportunity for the students, and we encourage them to put some money aside for the travelling.
-Usually accommodation and meals are covered.
+The event is not compulsory - although it is supported by the consortium.
+We consider it as a great opportunity to the students.